Heniochus singularius: Distribution

 Heniochus singularius has a wide Indo-Pacific distribution which extends from the central Indian Ocean around the Maldives and the Chagos Islands east to Samoa.
 The range extends north to southern Japan and south to northern Australia.
 In Australia it is found from Shark Bay to the Dampier Archipelago and the offshore reefs of Western Australia, and along the northern Great Barrier Reef south as far as Moreton Bay in Queensland; it also occurs at Christmas Island.

 Habitat and biology

 Heniochus singularius is found along coastal, inner and outer reef slopes.
 It shows a preference for areas with plentiful coral growth and varied topography.
 The juveniles are normally found in shallow lagoons, but may also be found in deeper water in the vicinity of caves and rock shelters.
 They feed on coral polyps, possibly including live coral, benthic invertebrates and algae.
 They are oviparous and form pairs to breed.

 Taxonomy

-Heniochus singularius was first formally described in 1911 by the American zoologists Hugh McCormick Smith and Lewis Radcliffe with the type locality given as Alibijaban in the Ragay Gulf of Luzon in the Philippines.
+Heniochus singularius was first formally described in 1911 by the American zoologists Hugh McCormick Smith and Lewis Radcliffe with the type locality given as Alibijaban in Ragay Gulf of Luzon in the Philippines.